bozonx/squidlet/doc/squidletctl.md

 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
-* --work-dir - path to dir where hosts and tmp files will be placed By default it is upder $SQUIDLET_ROOT dir
+* --work-dir - path to dir where hosts and tmp files will be placed By default it is under $SQUIDLET_ROOT dir
 * SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed